 Location: Location: 5551 Giant Hwy., Richmond

 Redwood Regional Park

-The paved trail here is short and sweet at 1 mile long.
-Perfect to get a dose of nature, without having to strap a day’s worth of baby gear on your back.
-Bring the stroller for the baby and the bicycle for the toddler, and do 2 miles round-trip on the Stream Trail.
+The paved trail here is short and sweet at one mile long.
+It's perfect to get a dose of nature without having to strap a day’s worth of baby gear on your back.
+Bring the stroller for the baby and the bicycle for the toddler, and do two miles round-trip on the Stream Trail.
 Along the way, enjoy a canopy of redwood trees (bring sweaters for the shade) and a playground.

 Location: 7867 Redwood Rd., Oakland

 Take the Lakeside Nature Trail—a paved, 2.7-miles around the Lafayette Reservoir.
 It’s mostly flat and shady, with pretty views of the hills and water.
 When you’re ready to break from walking, choose a table on the east lawn, where the playground will keep little squirm-balls busy.
 Remember to bring $6 for parking (exact change only), or to bring plenty of quarters for metered, two-hour parking.

 This rugged mountain may not be the first to come to mind, but it does have its gentler points.
 Near the summit, the Mary Bowerman Interpretive Trail is quite doable at less than a mile long, with access to the Summit Museum and lots of picnic tables.

 Here you'll find 32 miles of paved multi-use trails that are perfect for cycling, scootering or pushing strollers.
 Mostly flat, the trail passes through various parks.
 If you park at Hillgrade Avenue and head South, you’ll pass by some horses and chickens.
 Perfect to keep the kids excited, you can bring carrots and feed the horses.